tidyverse/tidyverse.org/content/blog/tuning-delights/index.md

 ## A shorthand for fitting the optimal model

-In the tidymodels, the result of tuning a set of hyperparameters is a data structure describing the candidate models, their predictions, and the performance metrics associated with those predictions.
+In , the result of tuning a set of hyperparameters is a data structure describing the candidate models, their predictions, and the performance metrics associated with those predictions.
 For example, tuning the number of `neighbors` in a `nearest_neighbors()` model over a regular grid:

 <div class="highlight">